-The consideration of customer value is insufficient for making conclusions about competitive advantage.
+The consideration of customer value alone is insufficient for making conclusions about competitive advantage.
 The perceived values generated by competitors are also relevant.
 Customer value in context with competitive advantage is discussed in the following subsection.

-5.2 Customer Value and Competitive Advantage
+5.3 The Relationship between Customer Value and Competitive Advantage

 The role of IT in value creation and its relation to competitive advantage has a long research history (Piccoli & Ives, 2005).
-Academics agree that IT capabilities can be built for value delivery and competitive advantage (Clemons & Row, 1991; Drnevich & Croson, 2013; McAfee & Brynjolfsson, 2008; Venkatraman, Henderson, & Oldach, 1993) and value creation is the key to profitability and competitiveness (Dranove & Marciano, 2005).
-However, value from IT is not the same as gaining or sustaining competitive advantage (Kohli & Grover, 2008; Peppard & Ward, 2004), even if it increases a firm's performance by lowering costs and/or revenue growth (Mata, Fuerst, & Barney, 1995).
+Although empirical research about the monetary value from IT investments is scarce and disputable (Schryen, 2013), many influential academics agree that IT capabilities can be built for value delivery and competitive advantage (Clemons & Row, 1991; Drnevich & Croson, 2013; McAfee & Brynjolfsson, 2008; Venkatraman et al., 1993).
+Value creation is the key to profitability and competitiveness (Dranove & Marciano, 2005).
+However, value from IT is not the same as gaining or sustaining competitive advantage (Kohli & Grover, 2008; Peppard & Ward, 2004), even if it increases a firm's performance by lowering costs and/or revenue growth (Mata et al., 1995).
 The achievement of value is a necessary but not sufficient condition for competitive advantage (Bhatt & Grover, 2005).
 Another necessary factor is the number of available products from other firms that provide the same kind and extent of value to customers.
 Thus, competitive advantage depends on the higher value that customers perceive from a firm's product/service relative to the competitors' products (Christensen, 2010).

-Competitive advantage is a state of superior performance in which a firm creates more customer value than competitors (Mohr, Sengupta, & Slater, 2005).
+Competitive advantage is a state of superior performance in which a firm creates more customer value than competitors (Mohr et al., 2005).
 Ives and Learmonth (1984) stated that the strategic use of IT can provide competitive advantage by dedicated support of each of the generic strategies from Porter (1980).
 Thus, competitive advantage is achieved by creating customer value from differentiation strategies (Porter, 1980) if equivalent products/services from competitors are scarce.
 The equivalence of products/services depends on customer perception of benefits from superior features/functions or from close vendor-relationships.
-The corresponding customer-value disciplines are product leadership and customer intimacy (Treacy & Wiersema, 1993, 1995).
+The corresponding customervalue disciplines are product leadership and customer intimacy (Treacy & Wiersema, 1993, 1995).
 In case of competitive advantage, a firm's offering is highly valued by customers and only few (or no) competitors provide comparable products.
 The more competitors that offer the same or similar product/service characteristics, the higher the pressure on prices, according to the rules of supply and demand.
 Customers are not willing to pay a higher price to a particular vendor when competing vendors provide equivalent products at lower prices.
 As the willingness of customers to pay premiums shrink, the differential customer value decreases.
 Consequently, the competitive advantage of a product leader disappears.

 If there are numerous comparable products from competitors on the market, then there is a high competition on prices.
 In this situation, cost pressures on firms are high and customers receive economic advantages that stem from low prices.
 Then, comparative advantage over competitors (Bakos & Treacy, 1986) results from the cost leadership strategy (Porter, 1980).
-The corresponding customer value discipline is termed operational excellence (Treacy & Wiersema, 1993, 1995).
+The corresponding customer-value discipline is termed operational excellence (Treacy & Wiersema, 1993, 1995).
 Bakos and Treacy (1986) described comparative advantage as comparative efficiency-that is, organizations possess capabilities to offer a product at a lower price compared to competing products that customers perceive as equivalent.
 Successful firms must produce at lowest costs; business process flows must be highly efficient (Anupindi et al., 1999).
 Johnston and Vitale (1988) enumerated a series of activities for comparative efficiency.
 In the literature, comparative advantage (Bakos & Treacy, 1986) is frequently referred to as competitive advantage that results from low costs.